NaohiroTamura/ironic-specs/specs/approved/bare-metal-node-n+1-redundancy.rst

 Nova driver impact
 ------------------
-Nova driver is enhanced to support `nova evacuate` for Ironic server instance.
+Nova driver is enhanced to support ``nova migrate`` for Ironic server instance.
 Nova driver enhancement is specified in Nova spec [3].